achavez14/Tech-Blog/README.md

 - [Acknowledgements](#acknowledgements)

 ## Features
-- Users can sign up, log in and log out to access blof features
+- Users can sign up, log in and log out to access blog features
 - Users can create, read, update and delete blog posts
 - Users can comment on blog posts
 - Users can update their account profile